nautobot/nautobot-app-firewall-models/docs/models.md

 Allows for creating a weighted value affecting how a Policy is assigned to a Device.

-This model is not directly exposed to the user but is exposed through the Policy object and the weight is set via the Policy detail view.
+This model is not directly exposed to the user but can be accessed via the Policy object, and the weight value is set in the Policy detail view.

 #### Attributes